An elderly woman is having a conversation with a compassionate caregiver

 Inclusions and exclusions

-I’ve spent years navigating the delicate intricacies of human needs, especially when it involves home health care.
+I’ve spent years exploring the delicate intricacies of human needs, especially when it involves home health care.
 In Ohio, where the demand for in-home care services has risen significantly, understanding what Medicaid covers and what it doesn’t is crucial.
-It’s a landscape filled with both hope and limitations, a terrain I’ve come to know well through my professional journey.

 Medicaid home health services in Ohio cover a range of skilled and non-medical services.
 Here’s what I’ve learned: